nalepae/bounding-box/README.md

 # Bounding Box
 **Bounding Box** is a library to plot pretty bounding boxes with a simple API.

+*Please notice this lib does **not** do object detection for you, but only helps to display pretty bounding boxes with a carefully chosen set of colors.*

 <table>
 <tr>
   <td>Latest Release</td>